This post may contain affiliate links. Read policies

 The idea is simple.
 You can write multiple commands on different lines in your Robots.txt file.
 Now, let’s take a look at what should be an ideal Robots.txt file and why you need it for SEO and organic traffic.

 Perfect Robots.txt File Format

-I’ve analyzed some of the popular blogs on the Internet and they all are using a universal pattern of commands in Robots.txt on the WordPress dashboard.
+I’ve analyzed some of the popular blogs on the Internet, and they are all using a universal pattern of commands in Robots.txt on their WordPress dashboard.
 It’s simple to create and update on the root folder of your WordPress servers.

 Note: Do not forget to change the Sitemap URL with your own!